FLAMEGPU/FLAMEGPU2/README.md

 cmake --build . --config Release --target flamegpu boids_bruteforce --verbose
 ```

+On Windows, by default CMake will select the newest version of CUDA available when configuring.
+If you have multiple versions of CUDA installed then you can select an earlier installed CUDA version (e.g. CUDA 11.0) by additionally passing `-T cuda=11.0` when calling CMake configure (`cmake ..`).

 #### Configuring and Building a single example

 It is also possible to configure and build individual examples as standalone CMake projects.